Sahibe045002/CPAI/README.md

 - Takes a **student’s response as input**.
 - Processes the input through the fine-tuned **BERT model**.
 - Outputs a **predicted grade** along with a confidence score.
-- Provides **real-time results** through a user-friendly Streamlit interface.
+- It provides **real-time results** through a user-friendly Streamlit interface.

 ## **11. Conclusion**
-The CPAI project successfully demonstrates how AI can revolutionize student assessment by making grading **faster, more consistent, and data-driven**.
+Ths project successfully demonstrates how AI can revolutionize student assessment by making grading **faster, more consistent, and data-driven**.
 With further improvements, the system can be scaled for broader applications in educational institutions worldwide.